 5. Butterflies are an indicator of the effects of climate change

-Butterflies are sensitive to changes in the environment and have been a focus of studies.
-They rely on specific conditions and environmental cues to complete their delicate life cycle.
+Butterflies are sensitive to environmental changes and have been a focus of studies.
+They rely on specific conditions and ecological cues to complete their delicate life cycle.

 When there are changes to their environmental conditions, there is a decline in population numbers.